U-Wyoming-Math/SIPP-Algorithms/README.md

 # SIPP
- Mathematics scripts for the strong inner product propert
+ Mathematica scripts for the strong inner product property